bitcoinzh/bitcoinzh/china-talks-bitcoin/_posts/longform/2016-02-01-miners-are-not-that-critical.md

 ---
 layout: longform-post
 title: "Miners aren't that critical"
 description: "A calm assessment of the rights & responsibilities of Bitcoin stakeholders from Bikeji.com.
 The Antpool and Slush Pool announcements didn't dominate Chinese forums at all today.
-People may be on the move already for the 年运 trip home!"
+People may be on the move already for the 春运 trip home!"
 translator: "Damian O'Loan"
 source_url: https://bikeji.com/t/3196#reply75
 source_site: Bikeji.com